King-James-II/Implementing-User-Registration-and-Login-IBM-lab/README.md

 - Provided an API endpoint with POST for customer registrations using an Express server.
 - Used bcrypt for encrypting customer passwords.
 - Created an API endpoint with GET for customer login.
+- Queried database with Mongosh to view password hash to verify validity.